fkarg/fkarg.github.io/staged/project-hail-mary.md

 told that `Enders Game` is way better than the movie, and it's a shame I didn't get to reading it yet (Today I Learned: it's a [whole series][ender-chron], not just a single book, huh).

+You can find a lot more books I have read and reviewed [here][books].

 <!--